ToxicFrog/vstruct/README.md

     fS    -- IEEE 754 floating point.

-Read: a float, double, or quad.
-Write: a float, double, or quad.
+- Read/Write: a float, double, or quad.

 Valid sizes are 4 (float) 8 (double) and 16 (quad).
 Note that quads have more precision than the default lua number format (double), and thus may not read exactly unless you're using a custom lua build.